-CONSULTATION

-No Objections received from: County Ecology.
+CONSULTATION No Objections received from: County Ecology.
 Highways (CCC).
 Environmental Protection (CCC).

 Immediate neighbours and local councillors have been notified.

-Councillor Sawdon has objected to the scheme on the grounds that it is overdevelopment and out of character with the area.
+Councillor Sawdon has objected to the scheme on the grounds that it is overdevelopment and out of character with the area and that the conversion of the garage does not leave sufficient off road parking space, as it is a corner plot with little frontage to provide safe on road parking.